Ed Byrne: The Lowry, Manchester. 2002

 Byrne headlined the #SaveLiveComedy: Show Three that I watched online live from the Clapham Grand in August 2020.
 The comedian was a master at delivering a punchline and a hilarious story from a series of random objections built up into major grippes.
 He was a great whinger and because the audience feel as though they know him from his extremely endearing stage presence, they are on his side and with him all the way.

 The comedian made a triumphant return to live stand-up for Always Be Comedy in July 2021.
-He performed a comedy masterclass of new material about family, fatherhood and fatherhood effortlessly reducing the audience to consistent laughter.
+He performed new material about family, fatherhood and fatherhood effortlessly reducing the audience to consistent laughter.
 He was clearly at the top of his game and was wonderful to watch.

 Byrne is a brilliant comedian and one of the modern greats.